skystatuspro/skystatus/README.md

 ## For Existing Users

-Users who already imported their PDF will need to either:
+Users who already imported their PDF have two options:

+### Option 1: Re-import PDF (Recommended)
+1. Go to Data Settings
+2. Import Flying Blue PDF again
-1. Re-import their PDF (the system will now correctly extract the full date)
+3. The system will now correctly extract the full date from the requalification event

-2. Or manually set their cycle start date in Profile settings
+### Option 2: Set date manually
+1. Go to Data Settings
+2. Find the "Qualification Cycle" section
+3. Set your "Starting Status" (e.g., Gold)
+4. Set your "Cycle Start Date" to the exact date you achieved that status
+5. The note will confirm which flights are excluded

 ## Testing